ben-xD/foodprint/node-serverless-graphql/README.md

 ### Local Testing

-1. Get credentials.json from someone who has it (Ben), and place it somewhere on your laptop, e.g. On my laptop, it is `/Users/ben/.gcloud/Carbon Footprint-e81678c30bf2.json`
+1. Get credentials.json from someone who has it (Ben), and place download it.
+Change into directory containing file, then move file into the following folder using `mkdir -p /Users/$(whoami)/.gcloud/ && mv gcloud_credentials.json /Users/$(whoami)/.gcloud/gcloud_credentials.json`
-2. Set up \$GOOGLE_APPLICATION_CREDENTIALS to point to that file, using `export GOOGLE_APPLICATION_CREDENTIALS=/Users/ben/.gcloud/Carbon Footprint-e81678c30bf2.json`
+2. Set up \$GOOGLE_APPLICATION_CREDENTIALS to point to that file, using `export GOOGLE_APPLICATION_CREDENTIALS=/Users/$(whoami)/.gcloud/gcloud_credentials.json`
 3. Run `npm install` or `npm i` to ensure npm dependencies are installed
 4. Run `npm run dev` to run local Apollo server or use `npm run debug` to run local apollo server with debug mode.
 You can use chrome debugger, go to `chrome://inspect` to get it
 5. In your browser, go to url specified to play around